-6. Partnership action
+6. Committee action

-The Partnership is recommended to consider this report and to approve:
+The Committee is requested to consider this report and to approve:

-- (a) the Treasury Management Strategy Statement and Annual Investment Strategy for financial year 2019/20; - (b) SPT's prudential indicators as detailed in the report; - (c) the Permitted Investment Types detailed in Appendix 1; - (d) the Counterparty List detailed in Appendix 3; and - (e) the Capital Strategy.
+- (a) the Treasury Management Strategy Statement and Annual Investment Strategy for financial year 2020/21; - (b) SPT's prudential indicators as detailed in the report; - (c) the Permitted Investment Types detailed in Appendix 1; - (d) the Counterparty List detailed in Appendix 3; and - (e) the Capital Strategy.